suhearsawho/jobodyssey/README.md

 ## The Story

-At first Job Odyssey was not envisioned as even close to what it is now.
+At first, Job Odyssey was envisioned as much different to what it is now.
-It originally started as an idea for parsing and aggregating job listings for a user.
+It started as an idea for parsing and aggregating job listings for a user.
 However this idea was quickly changed because of the difficulty in obtaining job search API access.
-So faced with a road block we actually thought about what would be a product that could prove useful.
+So faced with a road block, we actually thought about what would be a useful product.
 While the original thought seemed interesting, the usefulness seemed limited.
-So brainstorming led to the insight that with the huge amount of jobs an applicant can go through, organization and motivation could dwindle quickly.
+So brainstorming led to the insight that with the huge amount of jobs a software engineer applicant can go through, organization and motivation could dwindle quickly.
 Job Odyssey attempts to address that by organizing applications and adding visible progression along the journey.
-We want to be there from the humble beginnings, the ups and downs, to hopefully, the ultimate success.
+We want to be there for support from the humble beginnings, the ups and downs, to hopefully, the ultimate success.

 That is why we are called Job Odyssey!